Sven Mary: Career

 Mary has been described the "star of the Belgian Bar".
 He earned the nickname “scumbags’ lawyer” (avocat des crapules) for having represented several high-profile criminals.
-He has also represented French actor Jean-Paul Belmondo in civil cases.

 Early in his career he defended Michel Lelievre, an accomplice of Belgian serial killer Marc Dutroux.
 Another client was Fouad Belkacem, leader and spokesperson of the terrorist organisation Sharia4Belgium.
 Mary came to international attention when he represented Salah Abdeslam, the sole surviving member of the 10-man unit that carried out the attacks in Paris on 13 November 2015, following his arrest in Molenbeek on 18 March 2016.
 Mary and French lawyer Frank Berton defended Abdeslam when he went on trial in Brussels in February 2018 for his part in a shoot-out with police in Forest that happened a few days before his arrest.
 Mary argued that Abdeslam should be acquitted on a technicality, but Adbdeslam was found guilty and given a 20-year prison sentence.

+He also represented French actor Jean-Paul Belmondo in civil cases.

 In February 2023 Mary took over the defence of Eva Kaili, Greek Member of the European Parliament who was being held on charges of corruption as part of the Qatargate scandal.